c6o/docs/content/tutorials/sample-project.md

 ### Kubernetes Setup

-This project uses Persistent Volumes, and for [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) it can use either LoadBalancer services (e.g. for clusters on DigitalOcean) or Traefik V2 (e.g. for clusters on Civo).
+This project uses Persistent Volumes, and for [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) it can use either LoadBalancer services (e.g. for clusters on DigitalOcean) or Traefik V2.

 Once your cluster is set up, install the sample project in-cluster.
 From the root of the repo, run: